BinkzBooze/binary-tree-traversal-visualizer/README.md

 ## Video Demo: https://youtu.be/fVvBrPHchZg?si=abXxbtZYqaISlnYT
 ## Description
 ### About
+Final project for Harvard’s CS50P.
 This project generates a binary tree with a randomized structure and values.
 It then applies one of three traversal techniques based on user input: preorder, inorder, or postorder.
 The user specifies the desired tree level, the number of nodes, and the traversal technique.
 The tree's animation is powered by the 'rich' library for enhanced visual presentation.

 ### The Binary Tree Class
 There is a class Node, which instantiates a new node for the binary tree.